NONEXISTENT? We Exist!

 Created in partnership with Drug Users News and with support from Rights Reporter Foundation, the film reveals street outreach work, interviews with clients, personal success stories, and the continuous fight for one's life - all sides of the Program which are not often shown in official reports, yet remain some of the most important.

+The film summarises the life saving efforts funded by the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 One of the main issues regarding this work is the lack of mechanisms for continuous funding of these vital efforts, which needs critical attention from Russian and foreign donors.
 Our film allows you to find out exactly what funding can go towards for the continuation of this work, which is so important for the preservation of services and support for people whose right to health is not always fully upheld due to various barriers.

 Camera: István Gábor Takács and Alexei Kurmanaevskii